Gulf Coast Spring Challenge 2025

 • Emergency Motorcycle Repairs: Prior to entering an event, a competitor will be allowed 15 minutes to repair a motorcycle malfunction.
 If the motorcycle is unserviceable, the competitor may continue in the competition provided that the competitor can locate a replacement motorcycle within 15 minutes.

-Competitors Meeting: A meeting of all competitors riding in the Civilian Challenge will be held prior to the start of the competition.
+Competitors Meeting: A meeting of all competitors riding in the Spring Challenge will be held prior to the start of the competition.

 • The scoring and the approved path of travel through the events will be reviewed.